 If you’re still young, then today is your lucky day!
 You may yet become the best mother of all time.
-If your children have already grown, they can use this information to raise for you great grandchildren.
+If your children have already grown, they can use the following information to raise for you great grandchildren.

 The meanest mother

 When we were in junior high school, we had contests with our friends to see who had the meanest mother.
 My brother and I would always win.
 It was never a fair fight because our mother was so extraordinarily mean.

 Oh, you don’t believe me?